drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 **Important**: Follow the capitalization conventions in the template ``ens_config.json`` file!
 CHEEREIO is case sensitive.

 More details on the JSON format are available on the JSON `website <https://www.json.org>`__.
-When in doubt, follow the conventions in the template ``ens_config.json`` file!
+When in doubt, follow the conventions in the template ``ens_config.json`` files!

 A line-by-line guide to ensemble configuration
 -------------

 The rest of this section will cover the various parts of the ``ens_config.json`` file and the settings they control.
+For a first simulation, it's usually not a bad idea to follow the settings in the template ``ens_config.json`` files.

 Basic GEOS-Chem and ensemble settings